 “Over the past few weeks, we’ve definitely seen a decrease and marketers becoming more comfortable running their brands adjacent to COVID content.”

-Second, we believe that the Local Media Whitelist has made an impact - both directly, and as example of leadership on the issue.
+Second, we believe that the Local Media Inclusion List has made an impact - both directly, and as example of leadership on the issue.

-In the same conversation with IAS' Utzschneider, John Montgomery, GroupM’s Global EVP of Brand Safety says that they have added the Whitelist's thousands of URLs "into the programmatic supply chain."
+In the same conversation with IAS' Utzschneider, John Montgomery, GroupM’s Global EVP of Brand Safety says that they have added the Inclusion List's thousands of URLs "into the programmatic supply chain."

 “We’re trying to re-monetize this so that we can make sure that as many of the other newspapers, and particularly the local newspapers, survive the COVID crisis,” Montgomery says.

-Also, the Local Media Consortium (LMC), in partnership with the Brand Safety Institute, launched a media-buying “Local News Advertising Whitelist” in April that opens up thousands of vetted local media advertising opportunities for national brands and companies during times of crises, particularly as the coronavirus pandemic generates heightened media consumption.
-Featuring approximately 4,000 vetted news media domains across the United States, this whitelist presents a strong alternative to avoid the adverse harm inadvertently inflicted on a wide range of news publishers over the last several months.
-The LMC’s Whitelist is free to use by advertisers, and the NAI and many of our partners across the digital advertising ecosystem are actively working to promote it.
+Also, the Local Media Consortium (LMC), in partnership with the Brand Safety Institute, launched a media-buying “Local News Advertising Inclusion List” in April that opens up thousands of vetted local media advertising opportunities for national brands and companies during times of crises, particularly as the coronavirus pandemic generates heightened media consumption.
+Featuring approximately 4,000 vetted news media domains across the United States, this whitelist [ed. note: now referred to as an "inclusion list"] presents a strong alternative to avoid the adverse harm inadvertently inflicted on a wide range of news publishers over the last several months.
+The LMC’s Inclusion List is free to use by advertisers, and the NAI and many of our partners across the digital advertising ecosystem are actively working to promote it.
 We are confident that this list, used in combination with the new tools being created to preserve brand-safe news, will make a substantial difference.